stevenc49/stevenc49.github.io/pages/practiceJournal.md

 Another thing on can do on my "meh days" is just to randomly pick medium problems and practice them.

+Can also do hackerrank practice on my meh days.

 ### Aug 18